UsabilityEngineering/ux-journal-tyrodgers18/j01/README.md

 In terms of **efficiency** the app started off good but ended poorly.
 I was able to find Wingstop and navigate their menu very quickly.
 I was also able to customize my order quickly as it was very intuitive.
 However, the drink selection issue turned a quick 5 minute process into a 15 minute long frustrating process.
 Because this took me a long time to try and figure out I would say that it was not efficient and wasted my time.

+Finally, **satisfaction** was very low.
+Customizing my wings initially felt very satisfying because the app laid out all of the wing flavors great.
+This shows the strength of its **customizability**.
+In the end the satisfaction was gone when I could not check out due to unresponsive drink selection.
+Also, the lack of **feedback** made the issue even worse as I had no idea why the app would not let me select a drink.

+In the end, Uber Eats does have strengths like a nice interface and good customizability which feels engaging.
+However their main weakness was the unresponsive drink selection.
+I think that they should fix the drink selection bug and add better feedback and error messaging to improve the user experience.